charlesreiss/cs3130-website/labhw/ooo-exercise.md

         being ready and assume that we do not need to worry about data memory-related dependencies.)
         *  operands for an instruction are considered ready during the cycle in which they finish execution
     *  the first memory instruction available and first two non-memory instructions available are selected to be issued.
 (If fewer instructions are available, as many are issued as possible.)
-    *  during the cycle an instruction is issued, its register values are read or forwarded
+    *  during the cycle an instruction is issued, its register value inputs are read or forwarded

 *  when an instruction is issued, in the following cycles it is executed on an execution unit
     *  for memory instructions, this execution unit is a pipelined data cache.
 It receives one instruction per cycle